 From the foregoing discussions it is clear that there is a large demand for cycling towards the eastern and south-eastern parts of the city centre.
 This factor is reflected in the use by cyclists of the Canal Ring Cycle Route between Portobello on the south side and Five Lamps on North Strand.
-Apart from that new orbital route, the provision of bus lanes to date has been concentrated on the main radial routes into the core of the City Centre, which cater for cyclists as a secondary function.
+The provision of bus lanes to date has been concentrated on the main radial routes into the core of the City Centre, which cater for cyclists as a secondary function.
 There is little or no other provision for cycling in the city centre that targets the true demand for cycling.

-Greater diversity is required in a more comprehensive cycle route network to better cater for the real demands and desire lines of cyclists in the city centre area.
+Greater diversity is required in a more comprehensive cycle route network for cyclists in the city centre area.
 These cycle routes need not necessarily follow the main streets.
 However, in order to capture cyclists successfully, any new routes away from the main transport corridors will need to be easily found and followed.
-There is latent potential for high-quality new cycle routes at little or no cost, other than for clear and coherent directional signage and priority provisions at key street junctions or crossings.
+There is latent potential for high-quality new cycle routes at relatively low cost, other than for clear and coherent directional signage and priority provisions at key street junctions or crossings.

-Gateway 1: North Strand Road
+Northern Gateway 1: North Strand Road